Incremental Queries

 Delta evaluation

-Given a base dataset and a set of newly inserted tribles, the engine runs the original query multiple times.
-Each run restricts a different triple constraint to the delta while the remaining constraints see the full set.
+Given a full dataset and a set of changed tribles, the engine runs the original query multiple times.
+Each run restricts a different triple constraint to the changed set while the remaining constraints see the full set.
 The union of these runs yields exactly the new solutions.
 The process is:

 matches against

-Because each variant touches only one triple from the delta, the work grows with the number of constraints and the size of the delta set rather than the size of the full dataset.
+Because each variant touches only one triple from the changed set, the work grows with the number of constraints and the size of the delta rather than the size of the full dataset.

 Monotonicity and CALM